Perkedel: Ingredients

+The mixture is then mixed with chopped scallion and seasoned with white pepper powder, then shaped into flat round patties and dipped in egg yolk or beaten egg, before being deep fried.

+The potato mix may also be stuffed into tofu puffs before frying in a type common in Malaysia known as tauhu begedil (not to be confused with the perkedel tahu above), it is a popular street snack served with a chilli soy dip (sambal kicap).

 Serving

 Perkedel is a popular dish, either for a side dish or an appetizer.
 In Indonesia, it is usually served with nasi kuning as part of tumpeng, soto ayam chicken soup to common sayur sop (vegetable-chicken soup).